❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Again, not all states require all of these, and some may have requirements that are not listed above.
 These requirements are necessary to create a valid prenup.
 Invalid prenup = most liekly no prenup at all.

 Notarization is the act of signing a document in front of a notary public (an official appointed by the Secretary of State).
-Nowadays, you can get documents notarized online via video chat through companies like NotaryLive and Notarize.com, which makes the whole process a lot faster and simpler.
+Nowadays, you can get documents notarized online via video chat (such as through HelloPrenup), which makes the whole process a lot faster and simpler.
 You can always still go in person to get your document notarized, which can usually be done at banks and post offices, among other places.

 After going through the process of signing the contract in front of the notary public, the notary will also sign the document, apply their official seal, and provide their notary details.
 This special seal on a document further shows that a document has been verified and is authentic.

-If you are in a state that requires a prenup to be notarized, and you don’t do it, you typically have yourself an invalid prenup which could mean that it will be thrown out by a court.
+If you are in a state that requires a prenup to be notarized, and you don’t do it, that would generally be considered an invalid agreement, which could mean that it will be thrown out by a court.
 The result?
 You will have to go through the divorce process according to the default state divorce law.

 When we say “witnesses,” we mean having a person witness you and your partner executing the prenup and sign it themselves.
 Witnesses to a contract may be required for any type of contract, not just prenups.
 But remember, not all states require a witness to create a valid prenup.
 Others highly recommend that you have witnesses, but it’s not a hard requirement.
 If you are creating a prenup in a state that requires a witness and you don’t do it, you could have yourself an invalid and unenforceable prenup.